 Mountain bike enthusiasts might like to up the ante with the Bump Track or Spring Creek Falls - something worth keeping up your sleeve if you have big kids in tow.

-For families who like their holidays served with a sense of humour, check into Oaks Resort Port Douglas.
+For families who like their holidays served with a sense of humour, check into Oaks Port Douglas Resort.
 This one is for families who are chasing a not-so-family feeling hotel with all the amenities at their fingertips.

-We say not-so-family - because onsite there’s a relaxed cocktail bar (Estilo), day spa (Spa Q) and drool-worthy interactive marketplace (read: best buffet of your life) at Bazaar.
+We say not-so-family - because onsite there’s a relaxed cocktail bar (Estilo), day spa (Deep Retreat) and drool-worthy interactive marketplace (read: best buffet of your life) at Bazaar.

 What you won’t find here is ocean views though as this property is set back from the waterfront.
 You’ll have to compromise with stunning tropical garden or pool views instead - we think you’ll manage.

 Not that this resort gives you a reason to leave - but if you did want to see Macrossan Street or Four Mile Beach, you’ll need to jump in your car and travel three clicks to get there.

 Who really needs the beach though when Oaks’ outdoor lagoon style pool even comes complete with swim up pool-bar?
 We rest our case.

 Balboa Holiday Apartments punch harder in the family-friendly stakes than Rocky in the silver-screen version.
 You’ll find this tropical hideaway right on the doorstep of Four Mile Beach, a minute’s walk from Macrossan Street.